 When men rose up against us,”

 a.
-If it had not been for the LORD who was on our side: Twice in the first two verses of Psalm 124, David called Israel to recognize that their help was in God alone.
+If it had not been the LORD who was on our side: Twice in the first two verses of this psalm, David called Israel to recognize that their help was in God alone.
 It wasn’t just that Yahweh was present, but that He actively worked on behalf of His people (on our side).

 ii.
 “Here is an If which cannot be an if.
 It is never a matter of uncertainty whether the Lord will be on our side or not.
 For the Lord Jesus in His incarnation and death has taken His place beside us forevermore.
 He is always on our side, so long as we keep His paths and walk in His ways.”
 (Meyer)